Ohio can get creepy. Everyone has a story, something they saw in the woods or the side of the road. Something they can’t explain.

 In the 1990s, a reward was offered to anyone who could catch Bessie.
 Some theorize that Bessie sightings could be attributed to the massive sturgeon that were once prevalent in Lake Erie, B=but locals insist that Bessie is real, and most definitely not a sturgeon.

 The Peninsula Python may not be a true cryptid, but it deserved an honorable mention on this list nonetheless.
 The story goes that in 1944, a circus train car tipped, spilling exotic snakes into the countryside of Peninsula, Ohio.
 Though most were recaptured, one terrorized the town: a 20-foot python.

 Sightings of the massive snake were reported for weeks after its headline-grabbing escape, swimming through creeks and stalking livestock.
 Women and children were even advised to stay indoors to avoid the creature!
 As the months passed by, the snake evaded the people of Peninsula, and when August approached, they assumed that the upcoming winter would cause the snake to die.
 To this day, the Peninsula Python is celebrated and remembered each year on Peninsula Python Day.

 Described as a werewolf-like creature, the Dogman has reportedly been seen all throughout Ohio, including our very own Franklin County.
 Eyewitnesses describe the Dogman creatures as between 4-6 feet tall, often very muscular, and with pink or gray skin.
 It is sometimes seen on all fours or walking bipedally.

 One of the most recent accounts was in 2016 in Allen County.
-The Dogman is typically associated with Michigan, but in the past decade, several sightings have taken place throughout Ohio.
+The Dogman is typically associated with Michigan, but in the past decade, several sightings have taken place throughout Ohio, an understandable migration.

 A daily Columbus email you'll actually love. ❤️